MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/governance.md

 ### Open Policy Agent (OPA) & Gatekeeper

 [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) is an open-source CNCF project.
 Gatekeeper is a Kubernetes admission controller that enforces policies created with [Open Policy Agent (OPA)](https://www.openpolicyagent.org/), a general-purpose policy engine.
 With OPA you can create a policy that runs pods from tenants on separate instances or at a higher priority than other tenants.
 OPA policies are expressed in a high-level declarative language called [Rego](https://www.openpolicyagent.org/docs/latest/#rego).
-A collection of common OPA policies can be found in the GitHub [repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/opa) for this project.
+A collection of common OPA policies can be found in the [OPA Gatekeeper Library]( https://open-policy-agent.github.io/gatekeeper-library/).

 ### Kyverno

 [Kyverno](https://kyverno.io) is a Kubernetes native policy engine that can validate, mutate, and generate configurations with policies as Kubernetes resources.
 Kyverno uses Kustomize-style overlays for validation, supports JSON Patch and strategic merge patch for mutation, and can clone resources across namespaces based on flexible triggers.
 With Kyverno, you can manage policies as Kubernetes resources without requiring a new language to define policies.
 This approach allows using familiar tools such as [kubectl](https://kubernetes.io/docs/tasks/tools/), [git](https://git-scm.com/), and [customize](https://kustomize.io/) to manage policies.
 You can use Kyverno policies to validate, mutate, and generate Kubernetes resources.

-You can use Kyverno to isolate namespaces, enforce pod security and other best practices, and generate default configurations such as network policies.
-Several examples are included in the GitHub [repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies/kyverno) for this project.

 ## EKS Governance

 AWS customers usually rely on and use [Kyverno](https://kyverno.io), [Gatekeeper](https://github.com/open-policy-agent/gatekeeper), or other third-party solutions to define and implement a governance strategy for their EKS clusters.
-This [GitHub repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies) contains a collection of policies for [Kyverno](https://kyverno.io) and [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) ready to use.
+This [GitHub repository](https://github.com/aws/aws-eks-best-practices/tree/master/policies) contains a collection of example policies for [Kyverno](https://kyverno.io) and [Gatekeeper](https://github.com/open-policy-agent/gatekeeper).

 ## AKS Governance